bitjson/chip-bcmr/readme.md

 #### Handling Identity Snapshot Migrations

-Each `IdentitySnapshot` is assigned to a timestamp at which the snapshot began or will begin to take effect.
-If no `IdentitySnapshot.migrated` timestamp is provided, the snapshot's migration is considered **instant**: the new information should be displayed immediately after the assigned timestamp has been reached.
-If `IdentitySnapshot.migrated` is provided, the snapshot's migration is considered **gradual**: the migration period begins at the `IdentitySnapshot`'s initial timestamp and completes upon reaching the `IdentitySnapshot.migrated` timestamp.
-Clients are encouraged to surface both kinds of migrations to users.
+Each `IdentitySnapshot` within an `IdentityHistory` is assigned to a timestamp at which the snapshot began or will begin to take effect.
+If the snapshot does not include a `migrated` timestamp, the migration is considered **instant**: the new information should be displayed immediately after the assigned timestamp has been reached.
+If `IdentitySnapshot.migrated` is provided, the snapshot's migration is considered **gradual**: the migration period begins at the `IdentitySnapshot`'s initial timestamp and completes upon reaching the `migrated` timestamp.

-**Where possible, clients should notify users about upcoming and recent migrations that impact in-use identities.**
+**Where possible, clients should notify users about upcoming and recent migrations that impact in-use identities.** In particular, changes to `name`, `uris.icon`, and token `category`, `symbol`, and `decimals` settings should be clearly highlighted for identities and assets relevant to the user.

-Note that while it is technically possible for registries to encode two overlapping migrations, clients should only attempt to use information from the latest migration (between the latest and previous snapshots when timestamps are lexicographically sorted).
+Note that while it is technically possible for registries to encode two overlapping migrations, clients should only attempt to use information from the latest migration (between the current and previous snapshot).

+#### Rendering Ticker Symbols

+All identities with `token` information must include a `category` and ticker `symbol` to label that identity's tokens in clients (`decimals` may optionally be included and defaults to `0`).

+Like other properties of an identity, token `category`, `symbol`, and `decimals` may all change over time as an asset is rebranded, re-denominated, re-issued, or migrated for technical reasons (e.g. on-chain voting, payouts, [dividend issuance](https://bitcoincashresearch.org/t/higher-level-token-standards-using-cashtokens/912/7), etc.).
+To handle these circumstances, clients should map symbols to tokens using the following strategy:

+1. Create a mapping of token categories to category metadata (`name`, `symbol`, etc.) given all metadata across all trusted registries; this includes previous identity snapshots in which an identity's `token.category` had a different value than the current snapshot.
+2. Map the category of the token(s) to be identified to matching metadata.
+   1. **Token `symbol`s from current snapshots should be truncated to remove content after the base symbol** (`symbol` content including and following the first hyphen).
+   2. Token `symbol`s from previous snapshots should be rendered without truncation.
+   3. If the wallet holds tokens of both the current snapshot and previous snapshots, the two groups of assets should be distinguished, e.g. `XAMPL` (`XAMPL-23Q2` from a current snapshot) and `XAMPL-23Q1` (tokens from a previous snapshot and not yet redeemed for a payout and the new `XAMPL-23Q2` tokens).

+Note that collections of NFTs should also be grouped in multi-asset user interfaces by these computed `symbol`s – NFTs of categories associated with current snapshots may be grouped by their base symbol (e.g. `XAMPL`), while NFTs of categories associated with older snapshots should be grouped separately by their fully-qualified `symbol` (e.g. `XAMPL-ISSUE1`).

+For a summary of expected symbol length ranges, see [Symbol Length Recommendations](#symbol-length-recommendations).

 #### Rendering NFTs in User Interfaces